-Make your journal book personal by decorating the cover.
-You’ll find links here to help you with ideas for making your journal look special and unique, and there are ideas for decorating covers of journals which you have purchased.
+Make your journal personal by decorating the cover.
+You’ll find links here to help you with ideas for making your book look special and unique, and there are ideas for decorating the covers of journals you have purchased.

 1. Travel Journal

-This travel journal is better than just a photo album, for keeping memories alive of a fabulous vacation.
-Go to the Patricia Da Silva blog and get oodles of great ideas.
+This travel journal is better than just a photo album to keep memories of a fabulous vacation alive.
+Go to the Mixed Up Craft blog and get oodles of great ideas.

 2. Journal Writing Tips for Kids

 Some easy and simple tips to help the kids decide what to write about in their journals.
 Teachers may like these tips for their classes.
 The journal writing tips for kids is found at Journal Buddies.
 Tips—not rules!

 3. Journal Writing Tips for Adults and Teens

 This article gives some very basic journal writing tips that let you know that you can enjoy making a journal.
 Relax and enjoy the creative experience with these easy-to-follow instructions.
 You'll find a short and to-the-point article at Tiny Buddha.